 Please remember to undo these changes when you're done.

-Bustle is written and maintained by Will Thompson, courtesy of Collabora Ltd., with contributions by Dafydd Harries, Marc Kleine-Budde, Sergei Trofimovich, Chris Lamb, Alex Merry and Cosimo Alfarano.
+Bustle is written and maintained by Will Thompson (to a great extent courtesy of Collabora Ltd.), with contributions by Dafydd Harries, Marc Kleine-Budde, Sergei Trofimovich, Chris Lamb, Alex Merry, Cosimo Alfarano, Philip Withnall and Αποστολίδου Χρυσαφή.
 It was inspired by a similar tool by Alban Crequy.
 Patches, feature requests, bug reports and cakes are welcome!